Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

 It is possible that the vector $\bbeta$ is identified for the full sample but not when one cluster is deleted.
 For example, consider the coefficient on a dummy variable that takes on non-zero values only for observations in the \th{g} cluster.
 This coefficient cannot be identified when cluster $g$ is omitted.
-In such a case, the matrix $\biX^\top\!\biX - \biX_g^\top\!\biX_g$ in \eqref{eq:delone} is singular, and CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ should not be computable.
-However, because \texttt{summclust} uses the \texttt{invsym} function in \texttt{Stata}, and hence a generalized inverse, the offending element of $\hat\bbeta^{(g)}$ is simply replaced by~$0$.
-The package therefore checks whether any of the $\beta^{(g)}$ coefficients of interest are equal to $0$ and issues a warning when they are; see \Cref{sec:package}.
+In such a case, the matrix $\biX^\top\!\biX - \biX_g^\top\!\biX_g$ in \eqref{eq:delone} is singular, and CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ cannot be computed using an ordinary matrix inverse.
+However, because \texttt{summclust} uses the \texttt{invsym} function in \texttt{Stata}, which implements a generalized inverse, the offending element of $\hat\bbeta^{(g)}$ is simply replaced by~$0$.
+The package therefore checks whether any of the $\hat\beta^{(g)}$ coefficients of interest are equal to~$0$ and issues a warning when they are; see \Cref{sec:package}.

-\citet{MNW-bootknife} studies how to modify the WCR bootstrap (\Cref{sec:model}) to use CV$_{\tn3}$ instead of CV$_{\tn1}$ and how to modify the bootstrap DGP in a similar way.
-This yields several new bootstrap procedures.
-Limited simulation results suggest that, because using CV$_{\tn3}$ with the $t(G-1)$ distribution often works so well, the gains from using the new procedures for inference based on CV$_{\tn3}$ tend to be smaller than the gains from using the classic WCR bootstrap for inference based on CV$_{\tn1}$.
+There may be more than one set of fixed effect that are invariant at the cluster level.
+For example, imagine an analysis of students' test scores where the researcher wants to control for both school and neighborhood fixed effects and cluster the standard errors at the state level.
+In this case, neither of \texttt{Stata's} built-in \texttt{regress} and \texttt{areg} commands can produce an estimate of CV$_{\tn3}$, because the fixed effects for schools and neighborhoods in state $g$ cannot be identified when state~$g$ is omitted.
+However, \texttt{summclust} can produce such an estimate.

-\section{What Should Be Reported}
+\subsection{What Should Be Reported}

+We believe that investigators should routinely compute the $L_g$.
+They should also compute the $L_{gj}$ for any coefficient(s) of particular interest.
+In some cases, the $L_g$ and the $L_{gj}$ will be roughly proportional to the $N_g$ (the cluster sizes).
+That in itself would be informative.
+It may be even more interesting, however, to find that the relative size of $L_g$ and/or $L_{gj}$ for some cluster(s) $g$ is much larger, or much smaller, than the relative size of $N_g$.